MAMBO-Habitat/.github/profile/README.md

 * Creating binary masks from shapefiles.
 * Generating rotated versions of processed images (to increase number of labelled images).
 * Combining RGB imagery with DSM data into processed samples.
-* [workshops](https://github.com/MAMBO-Habitat/workshops) contains Jupiter notebooks which guide you through the steps to
+* [workshops](https://github.com/MAMBO-Habitat/workshops) contains Jupiter notebooks and slides which guide you through the steps to
     * prepare training data using shrub-prepro,
     * train the U-NET model using attn-unet-shrub-id
     * run the U-NET model using attn-unet-shrub-id to produce a shrub map classification.
+* [metadata]() contains a list of downloadable files (e.g., drone image mosaics, lidar las files, U-Net labelled images and more)

 The biomass model called [BRAMBLE](https://github.com/MAMBO-Habitat/BRAMBLE) is designed to be trained with incomplete data.
 The test case uses destructive samples of Hawthorn shrubs collected in a rewilding site in the UK, managed by the Wildlife Trust (Strawberry Hill farm, Bedfordshire).